damianmgarcia/Hide-n-Seek/docs/README.md

 - “Block” buttons are added next to every listing.
 If you see a listing you don’t like, simply click the button to hide it.
 By default, the listing will be hidden under an overlay.
 Alternatively, you can completely eliminate it from search results by enabling the “Do not display hidden jobs” option.

-- Click a job's "block" button and all jobs by that company will be hidden behind an overlay.
+- Click a job's "block" button and then decide whether to block by keyword, job, or company.

 <img src="assets/images/usage-hide-job-normalized.svg" width="100%" alt='A "before and after" diagram shows the effect of hiding a job' /><br><br>